Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Results

 \subsubsection{Negative Themes: Why Perceptions Worsened}

 \paragraph{\underline{Theme N1: Loss of Human Touch and Sincerity} (71 responses)}

-This theme captures a felt loss of authenticity and emotional connection.
-Participants reported that disclosure drained the text of its perceived warmth, even when they had initially found it compelling.
+This theme captures a perceived loss of authenticity and emotional connection.
+Participants reported that disclosure drained the text of its warmth, even when they had initially found it compelling.
 One commented: \textit{Even though the writing is skillful, it doesn't feel heartfelt''} (\textit{Act}: Imagine, \textit{AIRatio}: 30\%).
 Another explained: \textit{The text seemed well-written, but learning it was from an AI made it feel like it lacked a soul, so I lowered my evaluation''} (\textit{Act}: Convince, \textit{AIRatio}: 20\%).
-These comments highlight that for many readers, AI authorship severs the link to a human author's perceived emotions and sincerity, undermining the text's relational value.
+These comments highlight that for many readers, AI authorship severs the link to a human author's perceived emotions and sincerity, undermining the relational value of the text.

 \paragraph{\underline{Theme N2: Stylistic Awkwardness} (132 responses)}